julianeon/julianeon/books.md

 For a history of the PC, Fire In The Valley, by Swaine & Freiberger, is outstanding.
 Riordan & Hoddeson's Crystal Fire explains the early part of that, the history of the transistor and the start of the information age.
 Petzold's Code covers hardware and software.

+If you like Unix, I recommend Kernighan's Unix: A History.

 Tim Wu's The Attention Merchants is a terrific history of mass media and its associated technologies.